CPK Insurance

 • Commercial auto liability minimums in Oregon are $25,000/$50,000/$20,000, so landscapers using trucks or trailers should confirm their auto policy meets or exceeds those limits.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, so many landscapers need evidence of coverage before signing a yard, shop, or office lease.
+• Most commercial leases in Oregon require proof of general liability coverage, so many landscapers need evidence of coverage before signing a yard, shop, or office lease.

 • Policies should be reviewed for hired auto and non-owned auto exposure if employees drive vehicles not titled to the business or use rented vehicles for jobs.